-Indicators: Family Reunification 1.
-Is there a waiting period before a beneficiary can apply for family reunification? ☐ Yes ☒ No ❖ If yes, what is the waiting period?
-2. Does the law set a maximum time limit for submitting a family reunification application? ☐ Yes ☒ No ♣ If yes, what is the time limit?
-3. Does the law set a minimum income requirement? ☐ Yes ☒ No
+1. Indicators: Family Reunification 1.
+Is there a waiting period before a beneficiary can apply for family reunification? ☐ Yes ☑ N If yes, what is the waiting period?
+2. Does the law set a maximum time limit for submitting a family reunification application No 3.
+Does the law set a minimum income requirement? ☐ Yes ☐ No

 Family reunification is governed by Articles 34-35 LFIP.
 While the law allows refugees and subsidiary protection beneficiaries to be reunited with family members, under preferential conditions compared to other foreigners, conditional refugees are excluded from family reunification altogether.
-That is also implied by the fact that international protection beneficiaries are not granted a Residence Permit, whereas the law requires the sponsor to have resided in Turkey for more than one year on a residence permit.
+That is also implied by the fact that international protection beneficiaries are not granted a Residence Permit, whereas the law requires the sponsor to have resided in Türkiye for more than one year on a residence permit.
 Refugees and subsidiary protection holders are expressly exempt from this condition, but conditional refugees are not.